Our Aims and Objectives

 (Friday before the conference week)

-PhD students can now apply for one of 15 places to participate in a Masterclass preceding the DSA2021 conference, where they can receive expert feedback on their PhD project and key issues emanating from their work.
+PhD students could apply for one of 15 places to participate in a Masterclass preceding the DSA2021 conference, where they can receive expert feedback on their PhD project and key issues emanating from their work.

 All those attending will need to register for the conference, which will take place online during the week following the Masterclass.
 Please register when Early Bird registration opens at the end of March to signal your intent to attend.

-Applicants will be notified 22nd March with the committee’s decision.
+Applicants will be notified end of March with the committee’s decision.

 Each successful applicant will have 45 minutes allocated to them in the Masterclass.